Pal-GHK (topical) (200mg)

 Pal-GHK and Collagen Synthesis

-Pal-GHK and Wrinkles
+Pal-GHK and Wrinkle Depth

-A clinical study was conducted to ascertain the peptide’s potential for wrinkle reduction.
-The trial involved a cream containing Pal-GHK,(6) and included fifteen subjects.
-The scientists reported an apparent reduction in wrinkle length, depth, and skin roughness following the trial period.
+A clinical study was conducted to ascertain the peptide’s potential in reducing the depth and length of wrinkles along the stratum corneum.
+The study evaluated the action of the peptide in a cream form (6) and included fifteen subjects.
+The scientists reported an apparent reduction in wrinkle length, depth, and texture inconsistency (roughness) following the study period.

-Pal-GHK and Anti-Oxidation
+Pal-GHK and Antioxidation

-Active radicals appear to be some of the mediators of photodamage.
+Active radicals appear to be apparent mediators of photodamage.
 Examples of such active radicals include reactive oxygen species (ROS), reactive nitrogen species (RNS), and reactive carbonyl species (RCS), which are considered to cause harm to lipids, DNA, and proteins.
 Studies have suggested that the amino acid sequence found in Pal-GHK may potentially prevent protein glycation and may possess anti-RCS properties against various radicals like acrolein, malondialdehyde, and 4-hydroxynoneal.(9)

-Pal-GHK may also have the potential to reduce the production of reactive oxygen species and inflammatory cytokines while simultaneously increasing the activity of antioxidant enzymes.
-In an animal trial, Pal-GHK was found to suppress the activation of NF-κB and p38 MAPK signaling pathways, both of which are associated with inflammation.(11) This could lead to reduced infiltration of inflammatory cells in the lungs of mice with lung damage and lower levels of TNF-1 and IL-6 production.
+Pal-GHK may also potentially reduce the production of reactive oxygen species and inflammatory cytokines while increasing the activity of antioxidant enzymes.
+During one experiment using a murine model, Pal-GHK was suggested to suppress the activation of Nuclear Factor kappa-light-chain-enhancer of activated B cells (NF-κB) and p38 mitogen-activated protein kinase (MAPK) signaling pathways, both of which are associated with inflammation.(11) Pal-GHK might potentially inhibit the activation of p38 MAPK either by blocking the upstream kinases that activate it or by interfering with the signaling molecules that initiate its phosphorylation.
+The inhibition may conceivably suppress the inflammatory response, reducing the overall stress on cells.
+This may lead to reduced infiltration of inflammatory cells in the tissues of murine models of lung tissue damage and lower levels of TNF-1 and IL-6 production.

 Pal-GHK peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.